 How to get started with Docker Swarm orchestration

-Docker has been at the leading edge of containerized technologies with their Docker Engine and is steadily building features around it.
-Docker Swarm is the docker native clustering solution that turns a pool of Docker hosts into a single virtual server.
-In a natural step going forward, the Docker Engine version 1.12 brings a major upgrade to clustering with the introduction of built-in Swarm orchestration.
+Docker has been at the leading edge of containerized technologies with its open source Community Edition and is steadily building features around it.
+Docker Swarm is the docker native clustering solution that turns a pool of Docker hosts into a single virtual server allowing clustering with the built-in Swarm orchestration.

 Deploying CoreOS nodes